Scaling Up Electronic Structure Calculations on Quantum Computers: The Frozen Natural Orbital Based Method of Increments: Computational details

-The MI(\(n\))-FNO-UCCSD and MI(\(n\))-FNO-CCSD methods are part of \textit{QEMIST}, the \textit{Quantum-Enabled Molecular ab Initio Simulation Toolkit}\cite{QEMIST}, and the results of all the calculations described in the following section were performed using this software package.
-The molecular integrals were generated using PySCF\cite{Sun:2018aa}.
-The qubit representation of the molecular Hamiltonian was obtained using the Jordan--Wigner transformation\cite{Jordan:1928aa} implemented in OpenFermion\cite{OpenFermion}.
-The VQE simulations using the UCCSD ansatz were performed using ProjectQ\cite{Steiger2018projectqopensource} and OpenFermion-ProjectQ \cite{OpenFermion}.
-The classical optimization steps of VQE were performed using the COBYLA algorithm\cite{Powell:1994aa} with a convergence tolerance of 10$^{-5}$.
-The MBPT(1) amplitudes were used as an initial guess of the parameters for the UCCSD trial wavefunction.
-The conventional CCSD energy of the full problem was also calculated by PySCF and used as a reference energy.
-In performing the conventional CCSD calculation, we used the tolerance of 10$^{-7}$ hartrees.
+All of the quantum simulations reported are performed using the OpenFermion\cite{OpenFermion} and ProjectQ\cite{Steiger2018projectqopensource} software packages and the OpenFermion-ProjectQ\cite{OpenFermion} interface.
+The molecular integrals and Hartree--Fock solutions are generated using PySCF.\cite{Sun:2018aa} Incremental decomposition of the occupied orbitals and the corresponding generation of scalable FNO-transformed virtual space is achieved using the development version of \textit{QEMIST Cloud}, the \textit{Quantum-Enabled Molecular Ab Initio Simulation Toolkit}.\cite{QEMIST} The OpenFermion program package is employed to map second-quantized quantities (e.g., Hamiltonian, UCCSD ansatz) to the qubit basis.
+The qubit representation of the truncated molecular Hamiltonian is obtained using the Jordan--Wigner transformation\cite{Jordan:1928aa} implemented in OpenFermion.
+The VQE simulations, using the UCCSD ansatz, are performed using ProjectQ and OpenFermion-ProjectQ.
+The OpenFermion-ProjectQ interface is then employed to convert the qubit form of the UCCSD ansatz into a Trotterized time evolution operator, which can easily be expressed in terms of elementary universal quantum gate operations.
+The ProjectQ program package, which is an ideal (noiseless) state vector simulator, is used to simulate the UCCSD circuits and to evaluate the expectation value of the qubit Hamiltonian in the UCCSD state (i.e., using the exact representation of the state vector).
+ProjectQ is also employed to perform the gate counts using its resource estimation utility.
+The classical optimization steps of VQE are performed using the COBYLA algorithm\cite{Powell:1994aa} with a convergence tolerance of $10^{-5}$.
+The MBPT(1) amplitudes are used as an initial guess of the parameters for the UCCSD trial wavefunction.
+The conventional CCSD energy of the full problem is also calculated using PySCF and used as a reference energy.
+In performing the conventional CCSD calculation, we use a tolerance of $10^{-7}$ hartrees.